Brie Larson dressed as Captain Marvel surprises moviegoers

 What's cooler than seeing Captain Marvel in theaters on opening weekend?
-How about having Captain Marvel actress Brie Larson serving you popcorn in person?
+How about having Captain Marvel actress Brie Larson serving you popcorn?

 Fans going to see Captain Marvel at the AMC Clifton Commons 16 movie theater in Clifton, New Jersey, on Saturday night were surprised with a visit from Larson herself.